-The crosswalks are currently created for all individuals in the Census Numident with a valid birth year and born between 1960 and 2018.34 The Census Numident is the "backbone" of the residence crosswalks, setting the population and identifying date and place of birth.35 Address-level information is then harmonized for all subsequent years based on the 2000 and 2010 Decennial Censuses, American Community Survey (2001-2018), IRS Form 1040 tax filings (1969, 1974, 1979, 1984, 1989, 1994, 1995, 1998-2018 tax years), IRS Form 1040 electronic tax filings (2005, 2008-2012), Department of Housing and Urban Development (HUD) program data (Longitudinal PIC/TRACS: 1995-2016, 2018; PIC: 2000-2014; TRACS: 2000- 2014) and county-level information from Medicare (2000-2017 EBD) and Medicaid (2000- 2014 MSIS) enrollment databases.
-Indian Health Service (IHS) from 1999-2017, and the MAF-ARF (2000-2018).36 Data are linked at the person-level using a Protected Identification Key (PIK) created through the Census Bureau's Person Identification Validation System (PVS).37 Similarly, addresses are assigned MAFIDs, a numeric key, to protect PII.
-If more than one MAFID (i.e., address) is provided for an individual in a given year, the following ranking is applied: decennial census, IRS Form 1040, IRS Form 1040 ELF, American Community Survey, CMS EDB, HUD Longitudinal PIC/TRACS, HUD PIC, HUD TRACS, IHS, MAF-ARF, CMS MSIS.
+The crosswalks are currently created for all individuals in the Census Numident with a valid birth year and born between 1960 and 2018 and not deceased by 1969; currently the first year we observe residence information.34 The Census Numident is the "backbone" of the residence crosswalks, setting the population and identifying date and place of birth.35 Address-level information is harmonized for all subsequent years based on the 2000 and 2010 Decennial Censuses, American Community Survey (2001-2018), IRS Form 1040 tax filings (1969, 1974, 1979, 1984, 1989, 1994, 1995, 1998-2018 tax years), IRS Form 1040 electronic tax filings (2005, 2008-2012), Department of Housing and Urban Development (HUD) program data (Longitudinal PIC/TRACS: 1995-2016, 2018; PIC: 2000-2014; TRACS: 2000-2014) and county-level information from Medicare (2000-2017 EBD) and Medicaid (2000-2014 MSIS) enrollment databases, Indian Health Service (IHS) from 1999-2017, and the MAF-ARF (2000-2018).36 Data are linked at the person level using a Protected Identification Key (PIK) created by the Census Bureau's Person Identification Validation System (PVS).37 Similarly. addresses are assigned MAFIDs, a numeric key, to protect PII.
+If more than one MAFID (i.e., address) is provided for an individual in a given year, the following priority ranking is applied: decennial census, IRS Form 1040, IRS Form 1040 ELF, American Community Survey, CMS EDB, HUD Longitudinal PIC/TRACS, HUD PIC, HUD TRACS, IHS, MAF-ARF, CMS MSIS.

 The residence crosswalks are the basis of the familial crosswalks.
 First, for each year, all coresidence pairs are created at a given address.
 Group quarters and addresses with more than 20 individuals identified at the locations in a given year are suspect of not having familiar relations and thus not used to create pairwise relations among all cohabitants.
-This should not impact individuals living in apartment buildings, since individual units are

 34The Census Numident is sourced from the Social Security Administration (SSA) Numident file, which tracks all events related to Social Security Numbers (SSN) and Individual Taxpayer Identification Numbers (ITINs) including applications, changes, and deaths.
 The Census Numident is a research file that de-identifies the information by assigning a unique Protected Identification Key (PIK) for all SSNs and ITINs.
-For further explanation of these files, see Genadek et al. (2022).
+For further explanation of these files, see Finlay and Genadek (2021) and Genadek et al. (2022).

-35We use a place of birth crosswalk which links unique place names and states to county and state FIPS codes.
+35We use a place-of-birth crosswalk that links unique place names and states to county and state FIPS codes.
+This crosswalk is an adaptation of the ones developed by Bailey et al. (2020) and others.